-Tokyo however wasn’t just calming parks, beautiful gardens surrounded by moats and quiet neighborhoods.
+Tokyo however wasn’t just calming parks that are perfect for experiencing cherry blossom season in Japan, beautiful gardens surrounded by moats and quiet neighborhoods.
 When we stepped into the narrow alleyways of the Shinjuku District, with their neon signs 6 stories tall advertising food, drink and shopping, I finally felt like I had arrived in Tokyo.
 The hustle and bustle that I expected for the entire city was finally in front of me.

 The crazy started just as the sun was setting, and after dinner it was in full swing with all of the bars and karaoke clubs opening up for the night, street performers setting up and young people and businessmen flooding into the streets.